Log on to the Container Service console.

 - Pull Docker Image: With this check box selected, Container Service pulls the latest Docker image from the repository to deploy the application, even when the image tag does not change.

 To improve efficiency, Container Service caches the image.
 When deploying an application, Container Service uses the cached image instead of pulling the image from the repository if the image tag is the same as that of the local cache.
 Therefore, if you modify your codes and image but do not modify the image tag for the convenience of upper business, Container Service will use the old image cached locally to deploy the application.
-With this check box selected, Container Service ignores the cached image and re-pulls the image from the repository when deploying the application to ensure the latest image and codes are always used.
+With this check box selected, Container Service ignores the cached image and re-pulls the image from the repository when deploying the application to make sure the latest image and codes are always used.

 Click Create with Image or Create with Orchestration Template.